Bratislava, Slovakia: A Road Trip Guide to Castles, UFOs & Old Town

 The Astoria Palace isn't some medieval relic - it's a modern polyfunctional building offering office and retail space.
 Because nothing says "diplomatic mission" like being able to pop downstairs for a coffee and croissant between treaty negotiations.

-Meanwhile, the Embassy of Hungary occupies an Art Nouveau beauty at Štefánikova 1.
+Meanwhile, the Embassy of Hungary occupies a grand historicist building at Štefánikova 1.
 The building dates from a time when Hungary and Slovakia were still figuring out their relationship status ("It's complicated" would be putting it mildly).
 Having these two embassies practically next to each other creates diplomatic proximity that's either brilliantly efficient or a recipe for awkward elevator encounters.

 |